 The Social subtype focuses on being liked, forming relationships, and working towards shared goals with others.
 People with a social subtype are focused on how others respond to them and are quick to notice their standing in a particular group.
 They are usually well aware of how they appear and what impact they’re having.

 The Sexual subtype focuses on a spark of connection with another person.
 They want intense bonds and relationships and intense experiences.
 They seek out interactions and experiences that will make them feel alive and amped with energy and passion.
 They often look for relationships or friendships that complete them.
 Intense, deep connections are valued over a variety of more shallow connections.

 It can take some time to identify which subtype is your own.
 Initially, I didn’t relate to the Self-Preservation subtype for myself.
 I didn’t consider myself someone who conserved much in the way of material goods, and I certainly wasn’t preoccupied with my health.
 Yet the more I examined my life over time, the more I realized that facets of self-preservation were deeply part of who I was.
 I’m someone who focuses intently on making sure I have enough money saved for my future, that my children are eating the right healthy foods and getting enough sleep, that when I drive somewhere I’ve mentally mapped out how to get there ahead of time.
-And besides that, any time I got a migraine, I had a sneaking fear that I was dying of a brain hemorrhage (I know, I know, that’s what I get for being a Six).
+And besides that, any time I got a migraine, I had a sneaking fear that I was dying of a brain hemorrhage (I’m a self-preservation 3 by the way).
 These self-preservation tendencies are much more part of who I am than the social or sexual tendencies (albeit, I do have all three, and all three matter).

 A Look at The Self-Preservation Subtype of Every Enneagram Type